geonetwork/core-doc-sources/eng/users/source/quickstartguide/geographic_management/index.rst

 During the 2006 workshop, the Project Advisory Board decided to propose the GeoNetwork opensource project as an incubator project to the newly founded `Open Source Geospatial Foundation (OSGeo) <http://www.osgeo.org>`_.
-This incubation process is currently ongoing but close to conclusions.
-The project Websites have been moved to servers accessible under the umbrella of the OSGeo foundation.
-Web pages have been updated to reflect the OSGeo principles and a source code review performed.
+This incubation process was successfully completed and the project websites were moved to servers accessible under the umbrella of the OSGeo foundation.

-Source code is maintained in a publicly accessible code repository, hosted at an independent service provider, `SourceForge.net <http://sourceforge.net/projects/geonetwork>`_ that hosts thousands of FOSS projects.
+Source code is maintained in a publicly accessible code repository, hosted at an independent service provider, `github.com <http://github.com/geonetwork>`_ that hosts thousands of FOSS projects.
 Developers and users have full access to all sections of the source code, while trusted developers can make changes in the repository itself.
 A special mailing list has been established to monitor changes in the code repository.
-This so-called "commit mailing list" delivers change reports by email to its subscribers.
+This "commit mailing list" delivers change reports by email to its subscribers.

 The documentation is written in reStructuredText format using the `Sphinx <http://sphinx.pocoo.org>`_